 - Primary publications of phase 3 trials published as of January 1, 2015 and

-- Non-primary publications of phase 3 trials published as of April 1, 2018
+- Selected non-primary publications of phase 3 trials published as of April 1, 2018

 NCTN/NCORP Data Archive contents supplied for each publication include a clinical dataset, a data dictionary, and limited metadata fields.
 Datasets are patient-level, de-identified, and include values for all variables used in the published analyses (with minor exceptions that, if present, are explained within the data submission).
 Data can be used to approximate published study findings, but exact reproduction of previous manuscripts may not be possible in some cases (e.g., when data must be modified for de-identification purposes or have undergone further data cleaning).

 For selected trials, imaging data are also available via a link to The Cancer Imaging Archive (TCIA; http://www.cancerimagingarchive.net/), NCI's official imaging repository for NCTN Trials.
 Requestors seeking both clinical and imaging data must submit requests to the NCTN/NCORP Data Archive.

 To request data, the following are required:

-- An NCTN/NCORP Data Archive user account with an official institutional email address
+- An NCTN/NCORP Data Archive user account with an official Entity email address

 - A complete online Data Request Form, including: